AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ---
 title: HIPAA readiness on Adobe Commerce
-description: TBD
+description: Learn how you can add the Adobe Commerce HIPAA-Ready module and get additional features and functionalities that allow you to comply with your HIPAA obligations.
-feature: Security, Roles/Permissions
+feature: Security, Compliance
 ---

 # HIPAA readiness on Adobe Commerce